Caribbean Private Island Hotel Light Storage Microgrid Project

 8.5MW floating solar panels (avoiding the use of scarce land)

-Custom hurricane-resistant bracket, capable of withstanding Category 5 hurricanes
+Custom hurricane-resistant bracket, can withstand Category 5 hurricanes

 2. Energy Storage Fleet: